 “Handshake became the obvious choice as it was a product: (1) that the University (i.e., the Career Center) had already purchased and was currently using for internship and post-graduate employment opportunities; (2) that has a Student Employment component as part of its standard package; (3) that had received positive reviews from peer schools who utilize Handshake as their Student Employment platform; and (4) that Wesleyan students were already familiar with accessing via the Career Center,” Coughlin wrote in an email to The Argus.

 The transfer of student employment positions to Handshake will happen in two phases.
 The first phase began last spring and centered on faculty and staff.

 “This phase is focused on training supervisors on accessing and using Handshake, and training office staff on collecting, reviewing and loading all student job descriptions into Handshake,” Coughlin wrote.

-The second phase will begin this fall, giving students that are registered on Handshake full access to various student employment positions.
-According to the University website, students are required to attend a training session before they are given access to the Handshake system.
+The second phase will begin later this academic year, giving students that are registered on Handshake full access to various student employment positions.
 Coughlin encourages students to begin that process now so they will have access to the positions when the full rollout is complete.
 Coughlin believes that the set timeline is necessary to ensure that all positions can be posted on Handshake before the rollout begins.